awsdocs/aws-iot-docs/developerguide/iot-lambda-rule.md

    1. Choose **Deploy**\.

-1. In a new window, look up the Amazon Resource Name \(ARN\) of your Amazon SNS topic from the tutorial about how to [Send an Amazon SNS notification](iot-sns-rule.md)\.
+1. In a new window, look up the Amazon Resource Name \(ARN\) of your Amazon SNS topic from the tutorial about how to [Tutorial: Sending an Amazon SNS notification](iot-sns-rule.md)\.

    1. In a new window, open the [Topics page of the Amazon SNS console](https://console.aws.amazon.com/sns/v3/home#/topics)\.